Three scenarios for the post-COVID world of work

 Scenario One: Long-term working from home arrangements

-For many, becoming a work from home business almost overnight bought with it many challenges, but having now had months to settle into this new normal of working, many businesses are thriving.
-And despite struggling to recreate some of the rhythms of the office, many perks have been achieved from remote working.
+For many, becoming a work from home business almost overnight created numerous challenges, but having now had months to settle into this new normal of working, businesses are continuing to change for the better.
+And despite struggling to recreate some of the rhythms of the office, there are many advantages to be had from remote working.

-We’ve listed some factors to consider below to ensure remote working is sustainable for both your business and your employees and continues to work in your both of your advantages.
+We’ve listed some considerations below to help ensure remote working is sustainable for both your business and your employees.

 Help staff to create boundaries between work and home.